DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 code_challenge=a_Azw48swzMP8Y3AXufd7qPQ1abMyn_3S_deGuvXBbY
 ```

+Copy/paste those lines directly in the terminal to set the appropriate
+environment variables.
+Then, Initiate the login flow again as described above.

-## The Web Helper!
+## The Web Helper

 If you don't want to use the command line, there is [a helper web
 page](https://dinochiesa.github.io/pkce-redirect/pkce-link-builder.html) to
-assist you in building the /authorize URL.
-Fill in the form with the
+assist you in building the /authorize URL and kicking things off.

-appropriate values for your org, env, app etc.  The helper will automatically
+To use it, fill in the form with the appropriate values for your org, env, app
-generate a random verifier and the matching challenge.
-Once you get the URL, right click
+etc. The helper will automatically generate a random verifier and the matching
+challenge.
+Once you get the URL, right click it and open the page in a new
-it and open the page in a new tab. (keep the helper tab open separately)
+tab. (keep the helper tab open separately)

 Nothing like the helper will ever be seen by a real user.
 This is just a
 development-time tool, useful for demonstrating and exercising the token